 When it comes to your portfolio/blog don't let perfect be the enemy of the good enough.
 Just get started and iterate from there.
 For some examples of what I'm talking about you can check out my baby-developer's blog here.

 Consider your social media presence.
 I'd recommend getting a twitter account and using it exclusively for professional things at least until you get that first job.
-Avoid politics and personal stuff (I post such things, but I also am at a point in my life where I feel confident I could get another job if I needed relatively easily).
+Avoid politics and personal stuff (I sometimes post such things, but I also am at a point in my life where I feel confident I could get another job if I needed relatively easily).
 Just post about how you went to a cool meet up.
 Or share a cool article.
 Use it to network at meetups (I prefer it over linkedin).
 And guess what?!
 Lots of folks will post about job opportunities, it's totally ok to DM a stranger (politely!) and ask for more details on how to apply :)

-This stuff all comes down to "personal branding" it feels a little weird I know, but I really think it makes a difference.
+This stuff all comes down to "personal branding" it feels a little weird, I know, but I really think it makes a difference.
 And there are legit benefits to all of this.
 You'll learn things as you fix up your portfolio/blog.
 You'll learn things as follow cool titans of industry on twitter.
 Are you bringing "your full authentic self" to your online presence?
 Probably not.
 But boundaries are ok and healthy.
-And as you move on in your career, you get the privilege of bringing more and more of that to the forefront.
+And as you move on in your career, you get the privilege of bringing more and more of "you" to the forefront.
 In the mean time you're just emphasizing to the world that you are a very positive/employable person who brings great energy to a team and is always learning.

 Find a community and form meaningful connections